In this article

 - macOS 12 Monterey (2021): tightened enforcement of DNS resolution paths

-So while loopback may have appeared to work intermittently past Big Sur, Apple has made it clear that the Network Extension and System Extension frameworks are the only supported methods going forward.
+While loopback may have appeared to work intermittently past Big Sur, Apple has established that the NetworkExtension and System Extension frameworks are the only supported methods going forward.

 The Apple-compliant approach: System Extension

-Why we moved to Apple's Standard:
+Why the change to Apple's standard

 Technical features and differences